 This mission is achieved by:

 - Maintaining an accredited (National Recreation and Park Association/COPART) undergraduate curriculum.

-- Providing education that prepares students to become Certified Park and Recreation Professionals, Certified Therapeutic Recreation Specialists and/or Certified Park and Recreation Executives.
+- Providing education that prepares students to become Certified Park and Recreation Professionals and Certified Park and Recreation Executives.

-The Ole Miss Recreation Administration degree program has the chapter name Alpha Xi of Rho Phi Lambda.
+The Ole Miss Sport and Recreation Administration degree program has the chapter name Alpha Xi of Rho Phi Lambda.
 This organization is an honorary professional recreation, park, and leisure service fraternity.